 The University uses academic selection criteria to determine an applicant’s ability to successfully complete a course at the University of Essex.
 Where appropriate, we may ask for specific information relating to previous modules studied or work experience.
 For more information, refer to the relevant course on course finder.

-Applications for entry in January 2022 and October 2022 are open.
 We recommend that you apply as soon as you are able to as courses may occasionally close early.
 This webpage will be updated with any changes to application deadlines.
 You should also take into account any deadlines for funding applications, such as scholarships.
-Deadlines for October 2022 will be published here soon.